ILLIXR/ILLIXR/docs/docs/glossary.md

 #### Eye Tracking

-The process of measuring the eye movement of a user (who is possibly also wearing a [_HMD_][71]).
+The process of measuring the eye movement of a user (who is possibly also wearing an [_HMD_][71]).

 For more information, see the [Wikipedia article][20].

-#### event Stream
+#### Event Stream

-A communication interface supporting writes, sychronous reads, and asynchronous reads.
+A communication interface supporting writes, synchronous reads, and asynchronous reads.
 For synchronous reads, every value written to the stream is visible to consumers.
 For asynchronous reads, only the latest values written are guaranteed to be visible to consumers.